 - Your trade-in must be a solitaire ring, diamond bridal set, solitaire pendant, or solitaire earrings

 - The net purchase price of the new item must be at least twice what you paid for your original purchase

 If your jewelry qualifies based on the above conditions, Zales will value your trade-in at 100% of its original net purchase price.

 If you have gold or platinum jewelry that you’d like to sell, Zales’ Gold Exchange program accepts all gold karats and jewelry in any condition — this includes gold or platinum that’s broken, tangled, or damaged.
 You can even sell 16K dental gold.

 Here are a few things to keep in mind:

 - The program is online only; Zales stores cannot accept gold or platinum.

 - You can’t sell jewelry that contains diamonds or gemstones.
 Any gems may be returned to you or they may be discarded; this is up to Zales’ discretion.

 - To sell your jewelry, you’ll need to register online.
 You’ll receive a UPS envelope to ship your items to the Gold Exchange; shipping is free and insured up to $500.
 If you believe your items are worth more than $500, contact the Gold Exchange at (877) 731-3267 to make special shipping arrangements.

 - Your items will be valued according to the market price for gold or platinum.
 You will be sent an offer, which you can reject or accept.
 If you accept the offer, you’ll receive a check for the amount.
 If you reject the offer, your jewelry will be returned to you via UPS.
-(To find out how much gold and platinum are worth, see our articles.)
+(To find out how much gold is worth, see our article.)